danielneamu/pyethone/readme.md

 git commit -m "Update pyethone" git push origin master

-# Push only pyethone/ to repo B
+# Push only pyethone/ to repo B (this command is ran in the parent repository)
 git subtree push --prefix=pyethone pyethone master